-The CDA will determine whether the project meets applicable minimum requirements as outlined in Article 4.1 of the 2021 QAP.
+The CDA will determine whether the project meets the applicable CDA Tax Credit volume cap minimum threshold requirements as outlined in Article 4.1 of the 2022 QAP.
 Note that in meeting the requirements of thresholds, fractions of units are not counted as a whole unit.
 Where unit percentage calculations result in a fraction of a unit being required, the fraction of a unit must be rounded up to the next whole unit in order to meet the requirement.